-Air is admitted from a 139.8mm x 75mm hole underneath the firebox.
-When the hood is closed, air is also expelled out from the gaps at the back of the barbeque between the hood and the firebox.
-Please ensure all these gaps remain unobstructed.
+Air is admitted from hole at the bottom of the firebox and through the middle of the grease cup.
+When the hood is closed, air is also expelled out from the gap at the back of the barbeque between the hood and the firebox.
+Please ensure both these ventilation gaps remain unobstructed.